fbpx

 University of Nevada Las Vegas

-The University of Nevada Las Vegas is another university with an online psychology program focused on the classroom.
-The master’s in educational psychology is made up of 34 credit hours of asynchronous courses allowing students total flexibility.
-Another way students of this program enjoy flexibility is through a large number of elective courses, allowing students to customize their degree based on their interests and future plans.
-Although all students in the program will have to complete a final comprehensive exam, they can choose from either a non-thesis or thesis track at the end of the program.
+The University of Nevada, Las Vegas offers an online master’s program in educational psychology focused on classroom learning.
+The program consists of 34 credit hours of asynchronous courses, providing students with total flexibility.
+Another benefit of this program is the large selection of elective courses, allowing students to customize their degree based on their interests and future plans.
+Although all students must complete a final comprehensive exam, they have the option to choose between a non-thesis or thesis track at the end of the program.

 School Overview